StruthioninePlatypus/Particle-Recognition/README.md

 TO DO:
 ====================

-Integrate intensity functions into main algorithm
+Intensity functions need to be integrated into main algorithm

-Create function to calculate percentages of particles in frame

-Change bigdiam to radius from centroid(?)

-Perhaps include linear fit
+Fine tuning

-Add anomaly detector
+Anomaly detector

 Other things...